gosiadrygala/Travelgram/README.md

 As a user, I want to have an option to like the post, so I can support other users.

-As a user, I want to be able to comment on the post, so I can share my opinions.
+As a user, I want to be able to comment on the post, so I can share my opinions

 As a user, I want to have a news feed, so I can see the posts from channels and people I follow.